-Thanks to its proximity to Menjangan Island and its own offshore reefs, the town of Pemuteran has evolved into a fantastic base for those who're wanting to dive.
-There are dive schools and operators, as well as a variety of accommodation options – to suit all budgets – for travellers who're just passing through, or who want to settle into life here for a while.
-While Pemuteran is focussed on tourism, it remains idyllically peaceful in a way that few places farther east Bali have managed.
+Thanks to Pemuteran's proximity to Menjangan Island and its own chain of offshore reefs (as well as the Bio-rock reefs currently forming), the town has evolved into a fantastic base for divers.
+There are dive schools and operators, as well as plenty of accommodation to suit all budgets.
+Although Pemuteran's main income is tourism, it remains idyllically peaceful in a way that few places farther east Bali have managed.

 This northern coast is more arid than the south and the cactus-spiked lowlands give way here and there to vineyards.
+Yes – wine is produced here on Bali and there is a place where you can do a tour of the vineyards and wine-tasting.
 The town is fringed to the south by dramatic hills that look a lot like Mediterranean mountains, and sunset can be spectacular here, with a natural evening lazer-show that highlights the volcanoes of nearby Java.

 Pemuteran: local advice